 Lauren has always had a passion for this industry and a love for technology and strives to continue to look for new ways to serve families in a more personal way.
 She presently serves as the Chief Operating Officer for Williams Funeral Home Inc, as well as Polk Memorial Gardens.

 Lauren loves to look for new ways to serve families, and because of that, she has recently become a Certified Celebrant as well as certified crematory operator.
 In 2013 she completed her Master's degree in business from Trevecca Nazarene University.
-Lauren is a past member of the board of directors for the International Cemetery, Cremation, and Funeral Association (ICCFA), a current sitting board member of both the Southern Cemetery, Cremation, and Funeral Association (SCCFA) , the Cemetery Association of Tennessee (C.A.T), and the United Way Board of Maury County.
+Lauren is a current member of the board of directors for the International Cemetery, Cremation, and Funeral Association (ICCFA), the Southern Cemetery, Cremation, and Funeral Association (SCCFA), the Cemetery Association of Tennessee (C.A.T), the United Way Board of Maury County and The Youth Educational Foundation.
 She also holds the title of Certified Cemetery and Funeral Executive issued by the ICCFA.

 Lauren speaks in various parts of the country within different organizations on subjects ranging from wow factors and motivational seminars, to the importance of pre-planning and relationship building.

 John Alan Blevins was born and raised in Columbia, TN.
 He attended Zion Christian Academy from Preschool until graduation in 2007.
-Following high school he attended Lee University and later transferred to the University of Tennessee Knoxville graduating in the spring of 2012 with a Bachelors of Arts in Psychology.
-He is currently working towards planning his future with his soon to be wife Ashlyn Elizabeth White and obtaining his funeral directors license.
-After years of watching his father care for others during the most trying of times, he felt that he would be able to carry on his father’s care and compassion for those in need.
+Following high school he attended Lee University and later transferred to the University of Tennessee Knoxville graduating in the spring of 2012 earning a Bachelors of Arts in Psychology.
+After spending 7 years he married the love of his life Ashlyn White Blevins, July of 2013.
+John obtained his Funeral Director's license after years of watching his father care for others during the most trying of times, he felt that he would be able to carry on his father’s care and compassion for those in need.

 Kerry Wayne Boshers was born and raised in Mt.
 Pleasant, and a 2007 graduate of Hampshire Unit School.
 He is a licensed funeral director with Williams Funeral Home.
 He graduated from John A. Gupton College in Nashville in December of 2012.
 After working with the public in Mt.
 Pleasant as a night shift manager during high school, spending his time assisting the public is something he wanted to pursue as a career.
 The loss of his friend, Ashley, in a tragic automobile accident, helped him decide that planning funerals for people and easing the burden of loss would be most suitable for him.
 Assisting families, celebrating lives with their loved ones, and generating the amount service you expect when you come to Williams are just a few of his goals while working with his Williams Family.